jabyrd3/python-boilerplate/Readme.md

 you can also go to locahost:10350 to get a browser GUI.

 # routes
-- localhost:5000/<zipcode> will return a jinja templated html page with zip and city. the jinja template here is in templates/root.html
+- localhost:5001 will return a jinja templated html page.
-- localhost:5000/zips/<zipcode> will return json with the full zip metadata dict
-- localhost:5000/zips will (slowly) return the full zips dict
+- localhost:5000/hello/somename will return a string concatenating the "name" param with "hi!"